-The Science of Childhood: Inside the Minds of Our Younger Selves, is a Time magazine special edition.
-It examines everything from understanding child development and dealing with temper tantrums to the science of play and the secrets of birth order.
-It’s part of an effort to help parents and other caregivers better understand how children learn and what everyone can do to help children thrive.
+The Science of Childhood: Inside the Minds of Our Younger Selves is a Time magazine special edition.
+It examines everything from understanding child development and dealing with temper tantrums to the science of play and birth-order secrets.
+It’s part of an effort to help parents and other caregivers better understand how children learn – and what everyone can do to help children thrive.

-Since 2015, the Early Childhood Coalition, which consists of 30 organizations, has been working through the local 2.0 initiative.
-Its goal is to ensure that everyone in the greater Chattanooga area can access high quality resources that support optimal development of children birth-5.
-The plan is to engage and mobilize the community through advocacy, communication and education so that all children can achieve their potential and live their best lives.
+Since 2015, the Early Childhood Coalition has been working to ensure that everyone in the greater Chattanooga area can access high-quality resources that support child development from birth to age 5.
+The plan is to engage and mobilize the community through advocacy, communication and education.
+The goal is for all children to achieve their potential and live their best lives.

-For example, Chattanooga Basics is one of the coalition’s initiatives.
-This initiative is built upon the reality that parents play the most critical role in providing a strong and healthy start for infants and young children.
-Chattanooga Basics is closely aligned with Boston Basics, which was developed out of Harvard.
+For example, Chattanooga Basics is one of the Coalition’s initiatives.
+It’s built upon the reality that parents play the most critical role in providing a solid and healthy start for babies and young kids.
+Chattanooga Basics is closely aligned with Harvard’s Boston Basics.

 The goals for the Basics are to help ensure that:

-- Every parent knows about the Chattanooga Basics, teaching them creative ways to engage their child.
+Every parent knows about the Chattanooga Basics and creative ways to engage their child.

-- Parents have the necessary support to be the parent their child needs them to be.
+Parents have the necessary support to be what their child needs.

 The Five Basics are:

-- Talk, Sing Point – Babies learn language from the moment they are born.
-They learn through loving interactions with their caregivers, not televisions or phones instead.
-Eye contact, pointing and real words teach the most about communication.
+Talk, Sing Point – Babies learn language from the moment they are born through loving interactions with their caregivers, not televisions or phones.
+Eye contact, pointing, and real words teach the most about communication.

-- Explore Through Movement and Play – Children are born curious about the world.
-They are like scientists.
+Explore Through Movement and Play – Children are born curious about the world.
+They’re like scientists.
 Pay attention to your infant’s or toddler’s interests.
 Help them learn through play and exploration.

-- Read and Discuss Stories – The more we read with young children, the more prepared they become to enjoy reading and do well in school.
-Even infants enjoy the shapes and colors in books, so let them hold the book and turn the pages.
+Read and Discuss Stories – The more we read with young children, the more we prepare them to enjoy reading and do well in school.
+Even infants enjoy the shapes and colors in books!
+Let them hold the book and turn the pages.
 Point to the pictures and talk about what you see.

 To learn more about Chattanooga Basics, the Early Childhood Coalition partners and what you can do to help, visit chattanoogabasics.org.